dennisdoomen/CSharpGuidelines/_pages/Cheatsheet.md

 * Allow properties to be set in any order (AV1100)
 * Don’t use mutual exclusive properties (AV1110)
-* A method or property should do only one thing (AV1115)
+* A property, method or local function should do only one thing (AV1115)
 * Don’t expose stateful objects through static members (AV1125)
 * Return an `IEnumerable<T>` or `ICollection<T>` instead of a concrete collection class (AV1130)
 * Properties, methods and arguments representing strings or collections should never be `null` (AV1135)